dhelkey/cpq_tools/README.md

 A collection of Python utilities, intended for California Perinatal/Maternal Quality Care Collaborative use.

+Tools simplify analysis processing tasks, and are designed to

 Code is currently in a draft, unreleased state.

 All code released under the [MIT License](LICENSE).
 Code is provied for user conviencnece, with no guarentee is made regarding acuracy of results.
 ALl analaysis should be performed under the supervision of qualified personell.